 The direct pronouns and the imperative

-Negative informal imperative: two possibilities, either before or at end of the verb → non lo mangiare / non mangiarlo (don’t eat it)
+- Negative informal imperative: two possibilities, either before or at the end of the verb → non lo mangiare! / non mangiarlo! (don’t eat it!)

-Negative formal imperative: the pronoun goes in front of the verb → non lo mangi (don’t eat t)
+- Negative formal imperative: the pronoun goes in front of the verb → non lo mangi! (don’t eat it!)

 The Direct Object Pronouns with the Passato Prossimo